Submarine Voyage

 The Submarine Voyage was an attraction at Disneyland in Anaheim, California.
-The attraction features vehicles designed to resemble submarines.
+The attraction featured vehicles designed to resemble submarines.
 It first opened on June 14, 1959, as one of the first rides to require an E ticket.
 It was part of a major expansion of Tomorrowland, which included the Matterhorn Bobsleds roller coaster, an expanded version of Autopia, the Disneyland Monorail, and the Motor Boat Cruise.

-The Submarine Voyage closed on September 9, 1998; at that time, it was reported that the attraction would reopen with a new theme by 2003, but that did not occur.
-The attraction ultimately reopened in June 2007 themed to Disney and Pixar's Finding Nemo, and now operates as Finding Nemo Submarine Voyage.
+The Submarine Voyage closed on September 8, 1998.
+At that time, it was reported that the attraction would reopen with a new theme by 2003, but that did not occur.
+The attraction ultimately reopened in June 2007 themed to Pixar's 2003 film Finding Nemo, and now operates as Finding Nemo Submarine Voyage.

 Attraction

 As initially conceived, the Submarine Voyage was to feature real fish and other sea creatures, though the idea proved to be unfeasible.
 A major portion of the ride simulated the voyage under the Arctic Ocean's polar ice cap undertaken by the nuclear submarine USS Nautilus on August 3, 1958.